franza/tresor/README.md

 Command line application to securely store sensitive data

+# Disclaimer

+This application was created for self-education purposes.
+The encryption approach chosen here could probably have been implemented better.
+In case of any suggestions or critics I appreciate you to open an issue.

 # Installation

 Tresor is written in Rust and will be published soon in crates.io.